config generation script #37

 Everything is run inside a container through Gitea actions.

-.i don't think config file generation has anything to do with "where" or "how" things are run.
+runner-imageis a repo used to build the image for that container.
+I do not think anything insidett@joj-test1will affect any future work.
+The working config is intt@engr151-24fa, nottt@joj-test1.i don't think config file generation has anything to do with "where" or "how" things are run.

 you should simply write a short script with can interactively ask for info or read it from a file (eg. what language do you use? (then display available choices) or read

-from a file).for reading from a file, an
+LANG=c++from a file).for reading from a file, an

-file or toml file could both be acceptable i guess? @bomingzh did you have any specific format in mind?overall the goal of this script/issue is to prepare a config file for JOJ to be able to run.
+envfile or toml file could both be acceptable i guess? @bomingzh did you have any specific format in mind?overall the goal of this script/issue is to prepare a config file for JOJ to be able to run.
 How it will run is in "another layer". so assume all software are correctly installed.
 Your output file (JOJ toml config) will be parsed and tasks run based on its content.
 You don't need to worry about anything else :-)

 OK, so here is what I planed to do: write two scripts, one for matlab and one for C and C++